mcs4uweb/monorepoRN/README.md

 Micro frontends are an architectural approach that extends the concepts of microservices to the frontend development.
 Instead of building a monolithic frontend application, micro frontends involve breaking down the user interface into smaller, more manageable and independent parts.
 Each part, or micro frontend, can be developed, deployed, and maintained independently.

+## Nx

+Allows multiple web stacks, Angular or React or Web using Node

+Build single apps, navigate to the root of the single app

+npx nx build

 ## Try it out